dotnet/csharpstandard/standard/attributes.md

 > }
 > ```
 >
 > The get accessor could return the default value of `null`, so the compiler may warn that it must be checked before access.
-Furthermore, it warns callers that, even though it could be null, callers shouldn't explicitly set it to null. *end example*
+Furthermore, it warns callers that, even though it could be null, callers shouldn’t explicitly set it to null. *end example*

-#### §The-DoesNotReturn-Attribute The DoesNotReturn attribute
+#### 22.5.7.4 The DoesNotReturn attribute

 Specifies that a given method never returns.